To learn more about the process for course registration for Fall 2016, be sure to review all of the information below carefully!

 - Important Rules and Policies: What You Need to Know

-General registration will open in early April, but the University catalog and schedule of classes for Fall 2013 will be available starting March 1.
+General registration will open March 30-April 2, but the University catalog and schedule of classes for Fall 2016 will be available starting March 1.
 Be sure to review the schedule and the information below before registration opens.

 Q. How many classes should I plan to take in addition to my core?

-A. MSCM students will take 8.25 credits of core in Fall 2013.
-Since a minimum of 30 credits total are required to graduate in December, you should plan to register for approximately 6.75 credits of electives in Fall 2013 to reach an average of 15 credits per semester.
-Students may not register for more than 18 credits.
+A. MSCM students will take 8.25 credits of core in Fall 2016.
+Since a minimum of 30 credits total are required to graduate in December, you should plan to register for approximately 6.75 credits of electives in Fall 2016 to reach an average of 15 credits per semester.

 Q. What do I need to know about choosing electives?